Checkmk/checkmk/CONTRIBUTING.md

 following things:

 - Bash scripts are written for Bash version 3.1 or newer
+- Set `set -e -o pipefail` at the top of your script
 - Use [shellcheck](https://www.shellcheck.net/) for your changes before submitting patches.